 Melasma is dark brown patches of pigmentation that appear on sun-exposed areas of the skin, usually the face.

 Melasma is most likely caused by an overproduction of the brown pigment melanin.
-Melanin is produced by specialized skin cells called melanocytes.
+Melanin is produced by specialized skin cells called melanocytes (see Overview of Skin Pigment).
 Too much pigment in the skin is called hyperpigmentation.
-Melasma tends to appear during pregnancy (mask of pregnancy) and in women who take oral contraceptives, although it can occur in anyone.
-The disorder is most common among people who live in sunny climates and among people with darker skin.
+Melasma tends to appear during pregnancy (called the mask of pregnancy) and in women who take oral contraceptives, but it can occur in anyone.
+The disorder is most common among and lasts longer in people with dark skin.
+Ten percent of cases occur in women who are not pregnant and in dark-skinned men.

 During and after treatment, people must be strict about sun protection because treatments make the skin prone to sunburn.
 Also, even a few hours of sun exposure can cause hyperpigmentation to begin again in the treated areas, which would undo the results of months of treatment.